Medical Marijuana Sample Clauses

 Medical Marijuana.
 Possession of a valid and appropriately held Medical Marijuana Registry identification card does not authorize a Resident or his or her family members, dependents, and/or guests, to possess, use, or distribute marijuana in any university apartment, university-owned property or in any public area of the university.
 Students who request and receive a valid and appropriately held Medical Marijuana Registry identification card during the term of their lease may submit a request to the Director of Housing and Residence Life or his/her designee to be released from this Lease without financial penalty.
 This release option applies only to a Resident with a valid and appropriately held Medical Marijuana Registry identification card, and does not apply to marijuana use or possession by any person under any other circumstance, which is prohibited by CSM policy and federal law.

 Medical Marijuana.
 In addition to the above, employees must comply at all times with all federal and state statutes and regulations regarding the illegal use of drugs.
 It is important to note that marijuana is an illegal drug under the federal Controlled Substances Act, which means that it has no acceptable medical use under federal law.
-Therefore, any on or off duty use of marijuana which is inconsistent with the “prohibited conduct” listed above will be considered a violation of this policy, even if an employee has an authorization for the use of marijuana under the Oregon Medical Marijuana Act.
+Therefore, any on or off duty use of marijuana which is inconsistent with the “prohibited conduct” listed above will be considered a violation of this policy, even if an employee has a prescription for the use of marijuana under the Oregon Medical Marijuana Act.
 However, employees who are using marijuana in compliance with a medical marijuana card will not automatically be subject to termination of employment.
 Instead, such employees are required to disclose any use which would constitute “prohibited conduct.”
 If the City determines that the employee using medical marijuana is disabled under applicable disability discrimination statutes, the employee will be asked to enter into an interactive discussion with designated representative(s) to determine whether a reasonable accommodation can be made that would allow the employee to continue to be employed without violating standards.

 Medical Marijuana.
 Although California State law permits patients to possess, use or cultivate medical marijuana in accordance with the Compassionate Use Act, Section 11362.5 of the California Health and Safety Code, the use, possession or cultivation of marijuana for any purpose is illegal under the Federal Controlled Substances Act.
 The use, possession or cultivation of marijuana on The Premises is hereby prohibited.
 The use, possession or cultivation of any controlled substance shall be considered a breach of this Agreement, and shall result in eviction and/or the exercise of any other remedy available to Lessor under applicable laws.